History of American football: Football in the United States

 Although there are some mentions of Native Americans playing football-like games, modern American football has its origins in the traditional football games played in the cities, villages and schools of Europe for many centuries before America was settled by Europeans.
 Early games appear to have had much in common with the traditional "mob football" played in England.
 The games remained largely unorganized until the 18th century, when intramural games of football began to be played.
 Organized varieties of football began to take form in the 19th century in English public schools.
 According to legend, William Webb Ellis picked up the ball and ran with it during a school football match in 1823, thus creating a new style of play in which running with the ball predominated instead of kicking.
 Football soon began to be played at colleges and universities in the United States.
 Each school played its own variety of football.
 Princeton University students played a game called "ballown" as early as 1820.
-A Harvard tradition known as "Bloody Monday" began in 1827, which consisted of a mass ballgame between the freshman and sophomore classes, played at The Delta, the space where Memorial Hall now stands.
-(A poem, "The Battle of the Delta", was written about the first match: "The Freshmen's wrath, to Sophs the direful spring / Of shins unnumbered bruised, great goddess sing!")
+A Harvard tradition known as "Bloody Monday" began before 1827 (maybe as early as 1800), which consisted of a mass ballgame between the freshman and sophomore classes, played at The Delta, the space where Memorial Hall now stands.
+(A poem, "The Battle of the Delta", was written about the first recorded match: "The Freshmen's wrath, to Sophs the direful spring / Of shins unnumbered bruised, great goddess sing!")
 In 1860, both the town police and the college authorities agreed that Bloody Monday had to go.
 The Harvard students responded by going into mourning for a mock figure called "Football Fightum", for whom they conducted funeral rites.
 The authorities held firm and it was a dozen years before football was once again played at Harvard.
 Dartmouth played its own version called "Old division football", the rules of which were first published in 1871, though the game dates to at least the 1830s.
 All of these games, and others, shared certain commonalities.
 They remained largely "mob" style games, with huge numbers of players attempting to advance the ball into a goal area, often by any means necessary.
 Rules were simple, and violence and injury were common.
 The violence of these mob-style games led to widespread protests and a decision to abandon them.
 Yale, under pressure from the city of New Haven, banned the play of all forms of football in 1860.